mholtzhausen/karma-dhtml-reporter/README.md

 ## ChangeLog
 ### 0.2.3
- - Fixed bug where in `singleRun` mode is off, it renders an aggregated list leading to incorrect
+ - Fixed bug where when `singleRun` mode is off, it renders an aggregated list leading to incorrect

 ### 0.2.2
  - Added Badge